Our Story

 Chimamanda Ngozi Adichie on Instagram

 Our expansion into film and TV is partly inspired by our recognition that a sustainable literary model for the 21st century must be in communion with other creative industries.
 It allows us to explore options to realize our potential, which is why we launched our OCM Bookshop, where we market books for commission, and the fancily-named OCM Streaming, where we showcase films, shows, music, and podcasts.
-Both are being further developed.
+Both will be further developed.

 • We want to identify, produce, and document literary and film knowledge and history as they are experienced in Africa and in the Diaspora